tchajed/sys-verif-fa25/docs/notes/rocq-intro.md

 We'll do another exercise to get you thinking about how to approach a proof.

-You will always have two challenges in completing a proof in this class: (1) why is the theorem true?, and (2) how do we turn that into a Coq proof?.
+You will always have two challenges in completing a proof in this class: (1) why is the theorem true?, and (2) how do we turn that into a Rocq proof?.
 It's extremely helpful to understand the distinction to be able to develop these skills independently.

 Let's go back to our `day` type.